-Statement of Earnings Gain (Loss) Recognized in Income (Amounts in millions) Presentation 2016 2015 2014 Derivatives not designated as hedging instruments: ' Other income Foreign currency forwards (expense) - net \$ (7.4) \$ (15.5) \$ (19.3) Equity forwards Operating expenses 8.0 4.7 3.6
+Statement of Earnings Gain (Loss) Recognized in Income (Amounts in millions) Presentation 2016 2015 2 2014 Derivatives not designated as hedging instruments: Other income Foreign currency forwards (expense) - net \$ (7.4) \$ (15.5) \$ (19.3) Equity forwards Operating expenses 0.8 4.7 3.6

 Snap-on's foreign currency forwards are typically not designated as hedges for financial reporting purposes.
 The fair value changes of foreign currency forwards not designated as hedging instruments are reported in earnings as foreign exchange gain or loss in "Other income (expense) - net" on the accompanying Consolidated Statements of Earnings.
 In 2016, the \$7.4 million derivative loss was partially offset by transaction gains on net exposures of \$6.1 million, resulting in a net foreign exchange loss of \$1.3 million.
-In 2015, the \$15.5 million derivative loss was partially offset by transaction gains on net exposures of \$12.8 million, resulting in a net foreign exchange loss of \$2.7 million.
-In 2014, the \$19.3 million derivative loss was partially offset by transaction gains on net exposures of \$17.8 million, resulting in a net foreign exchange loss of \$1.5 million.
+In 2015, the \$15.5 million derivative loss was partially offset by transaction gains on net exposures of \$12.8 million, resulting in a net foreign exchange loss of \$12.8 million, resulting in a net foreign exchange loss of \$17.8 million, resulting in a net foreign exchange loss of \$1.5 million.
 The resulting net foreign exchange losses are included in "Other income (expense) - net" on the accompanying Consolidated Statements of Earnings.
 See Note 16 for additional information on "Other income (expense) - net."